vikramnayyar/python-cheat_sheet/Python_Codes.md

 7. 0 > np.nan (less or greater is always False)

 8. I have classes 1 to 3 in a df ---> return class that has all students with marks less than 70. how to do this with Pandas

+9. A df has columns student, physics, maths cols filter df for student with highest marks in physics and lowest marks in maths (2nd priority)